vohuydan/Drip/README.md

 Redesigning app for use with designed PCB <br />

 3/1/21<br />
-Implementing low energy to ATTiny85 and JDY-08.  <br />
+Implementing sleep/ low energy to ATTiny85 and JDY-08.
+Transitioning to C in Microchip Studio <br />
 Current Problem -> Drip Device reading Android commands but not doing anything.

 ## Drip Screenshots